Home > Industrial > How It Works

 A Different Approach

 Legacy corrosion control systems take outside air that is heavily laden with the very gases that cause corrosion, pass it through a bed of carbon and deliver this air into the space.
-Aerisa ionization systems are designed to recirculate air within the space and produce a highly ionized airstream with O2+ and O2- ions.
+Aerisa ionization systems are designed to recirculate air within the space and produce a highly ionized airstream with millions of O2+ and O2- ions per cubic foot.
 These ions proactively attack the corrosive gases and permanently removes them thereby creating an atmosphere that is corrosion free (G1 as per ISA S71.04).

 The Aerisa ionization technology for industrial applications is based on ions produced by an ionization tube.
-The tube works with single phase AC power transformed to approximately 3,000 volts.
+The tube works with single phase AC power transformed to approximately 2,900 volts.
 The electrical potential created by the tube, along with system airflow, creates positive and negative oxygen ions that form molecular ion clusters with high oxidizing power.
-Each ionization unit comes with five tubes, with the application-specific quantity of ionizers housed in an air handler.

 |Air||Inside air recirculation||Outside air introduction||Recirculation only systems do not put additional demand on existing HVAC systems.
 Furthermore, outside contaminants are not being introduced.|